brain-image-library/bil_site/README.md

 ## Notes
 Currently, when a collection is created, a fake staging area is created for the collection.
-In the future, this will be changed to reflect where the collection will actually be stored.
+This option can be changed in site.cfg (FAKE_STORAGE_AREA) when hosting the server.
+Once the website is deployed, this option will be changed so that the path reflects where the collection will actually be stored.